-In a world where tolerance, acceptance and inclusion are the order of the day, today’s chapter is the first record from Ancient Egypt where the underdog majority stand out as distinct…
+In a world where tolerance, acceptance and inclusion are the order of the day, today’s chapter is the first record from our ancient past where the underdog majority stand out as distinct…

 READ EXODUS 8 Make notes, if you’d like, of what stands out for you.
 Feel free to use the “Leave a Comment” box below to also write some of your thoughts.